sustainable-computing-io/kepler/docs/developer/proposal/EP_001-redfish-support.md

 the underlying bare metal server (via BMC), regardless of whether Kepler runs on bare metal or within a VM.

-**PowerControl Granularity**: Each PowerControl entry from the BMC's PowerControl array is exposed as an individual metric with detailed labels.
-This approach avoids making assumptions about power topology (whether PowerControl entries should be summed or represent independent power domains) and allows users to understand their specific hardware's power structure.
+**PowerSupply Granularity**: Each power supply from the BMC's PowerSubsystem → PowerSupplies collection is exposed as an individual metric with detailed labels.
+This approach provides direct visibility into individual power supply output and allows users to understand their hardware's power supply topology and redundancy configuration.

 This separation enables:

 - Multiple VMs on the same bare metal to report the same platform power
-- Clear distinction between attributed workload power and platform power domains
+- Clear distinction between attributed workload power and platform power supplies
-- Granular monitoring of power subsystems (CPU, memory, storage, etc.)
+- Granular monitoring of individual power supplies and their redundancy status
-- Flexible aggregation based on understanding of specific hardware topology
+- Direct visibility into power supply efficiency and utilization

 **Important**: This implementation uses a **power-only (Watts) approach**.
 Energy counters (`kepler_platform_joules_total`) are not supported because: